ajoalenjeen/MOVIE-INDUSTRY-ANALYSIS/README.md

 ## Project Overview

 This project analyzes movies to uncover insights into the movie industry.
-Using Excel(Data Cleaning), Python (Data Cleaning, EDA, Hypothesis Testing, Visualization) and Tableau (Dashboard), the goal was to understand patterns in budget, gross revenue, profit, genres, and production companies.
+Using Excel(Data Cleaning), Python (Data Cleaning, EDA, Hypothesis Testing, Regression, Visualization), the goal was to understand patterns in budget, gross revenue, profit, genres, and production companies.

 ## Dataset link